Tang Xiaowei

 Tang Xiaowei (唐孝威 (Tang Xiaowei), born October 1931) is a Chinese physicist who has made contributions to the Chinese applied physics field.
 He is an academician in Institute of High Energy Physics, Chinese Academy of Sciences and a professor at Zhejiang University.

 Life and education

 He was born in Wuxi, Jiangsu in October 1931.
 His family has a strong academic atmosphere.
 He graduated from the Department of Physics in Tsinghua University.
 After graduation, he worked in different institutes doing nuclear research.
 At present, he is a professor and doctor tutor in Zhejiang University.
 He is also an adjunct professor of Peking University and University of Science and Technology of China.
 His researches generally concern nuclear physics and high-energy physics.
 He obtained some great achievements in the cross-field between physics and other subjects such as biology, medical science and neurobiology.
-As he was so authoritative in his field, he was awarded by the Chinese government as a national model worker in 1979, and was elected as a delegate to the 12th and 13th National Congress of the Communist Party of China.
+As he was so authoritative in his field, he was awarded by the Chinese government as a national model worker in 1979, and was elected as a delegate to the 12th and 13th National Congress of the Chinese Communist Party.